BullMooseDev/ProfessionalPortfolio/README.md

-This is a readme file.
+This is a readme file containing information on the Portfolio webstie I've created.
+The portfolio website holds two of my projects and a way to contact me. there is also a small about me section and an image of a moose which I am using as my avatar.